Nursery 2025 - 2026

 WELCOME TO OUR NURSERY

 At St Peter's, our Nursery department prides itself on exceptional pastoral care and guidance.
-Our trained Nursery staff ensure a carefully monitored programme of activities that are focused around improving your child’s learning and development.
+Our nursery staff ensure a carefully monitored programme of activities that are focused around improving your child’s learning and development.
 The early years of a child’s life are crucial.
-At our Nursery we work hard to make every day special for our young children in preparation for the transition into the main school.
+At our nursery we work hard to make every day special for our young children in preparation for the transition into the main school.

 As part of the Early Years Foundation Stage, we complete work within 7 areas of learning and development.
 These are divided into prime areas (Personal, Social and Emotional Development, Physical Development and Communication and Language) and specific areas (Literacy, Mathematics, Understanding the World and Expressive Arts and Design.)